MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-dedicated-devices-fully-managed-enroll.md

 6. A default configuration is created.
 A screen appears with basic information about the new configuration.
 Intune will automatically apply the default configuration to any zero-touch enabled device that's without an existing configuration.
 Select **Next** to continue.

 > [!TIP]
 > The token used for the default configuration is for a fully managed device.
-If you want to create a new zero-touch configuration or a zero-touch configuration for a corporate-owned work profile device or a dedicated device, click "View devices in the zero-touch portal" from the iframe to use the zero-touch portal.
+If you want to create a new zero-touch configuration or a zero-touch configuration for a corporate-owned work profile device or a dedicated device, select **View devices in the zero-touch portal** from the iframe to use the zero-touch portal.
 See [Create configuration in zero-touch enrollment portal](android-dedicated-devices-fully-managed-enroll.md#create-configuration-in-zero-touch-enrollment-portal) (in this article).
 6. Add support information to assist device users during setup.
 7. Select **Save**.